-We first validate our method in a controlled setting where the constrained distribution~$\pc$ can be accurately estimated.
-We consider a two-dimensional field, representing for instance a fluid~(see~Figure~\ref{figure:field}), discretized on a~$100\times100$ grid.
-A generative model samples from the equilibrium distribution~$p$.
-A key macroscopic quantity is the kinetic energy,~$\frac{1}{2}\|x\|_2^2$, which often remains conserved and is known in advance in physical prediction tasks.
-The task is to sample from the conditional distribution under a fixed energy~$\frac{1}{2}\|x\|_2^2 = E$, a non-convex constraint~(see~Example~\ref{example:equality-constraints}).
+We first validate our method on constrained Monte Carlo sampling of a stationary distribution, which is a critical problem in climate science and in molecular dynamics for example~\citep{paquet2015molecular, pedersen2025thermalizer}.
+We consider a two-dimensional field, representing for instance a fluid~(see~Figure~\ref{figure:field}), discretized on a~${100\times100}$ grid.
+The equilibrium distribution~$p$ is sampled using Langevin dynamics.

+\paragraph{Constraint} A key macroscopic quantity is the kinetic energy, which often remains conserved or decreases in physical prediction tasks.
+Our task is to sample from the conditional distribution under a fixed energy~$\C = \{ x \in \R^d \mid \frac{1}{2}\|x\|_2^2 = E \}$, a non-convex constraint.

-\paragraph{Experimental setup} The distribution~$p$ is bimodal in Fourier space, with asymmetric modes on the first Fourier coefficient: one positive and concentrated, the other negative and wider, allowing higher energy.
-The unconstrained distribution is analytically known, and is sampled with the Langevin Monte Carlo algorithm, and~$\pc$ is estimated via rejection sampling.
-Although simple enough for exact comparison, the bimodal nature of~$p$ makes the exploration challenging.
+\paragraph{Experimental setup} The unconstrained distribution~$p$ is bimodal in Fourier space, with asymmetric modes on the first Fourier coefficient: one positive and concentrated, the other negative and wider, allowing higher energy.
+The unconstrained distribution is sampled with the Langevin Monte Carlo algorithm, and~$\pc$ is estimated via rejection sampling.
+The bimodal nature of~$p$ makes the exploration challenging.
 We condition on a high energy level, only achievable via the negative mode.
 As the positive mode cannot satisfy the energy constraint, the correct conditional distribution concentrates on the negative mode, and we can easily compare it to the generated samples.
-For each method, 1000 independent chains are run and the last iterate is collected.
+For each method,~1000 independent chains are run and the last iterate is collected.
 We compute histograms of the first Fourier coefficient for evaluation.

-\paragraph{Results} Figure~\ref{fig:histograms} shows the results.
-Only SAL matches~$p_{\mathcal{C}}$ closely.
+\paragraph{Results} Our results are shown in Figure~\ref{fig:histograms}.
+Only CASAL matches~$p_{\C}$ closely.
 Projected Langevin satisfies the constraint exactly but fails to explore, yielding many samples in the wrong mode.
-This example shows that closest distribution satisfies the constraint on average, sampled by the primal-dual algorithm, does not match~$p_{\mathcal{C}}$.
-These results demonstrate that~SAL enforces hard constraints while retaining enough exploration to correctly sample the conditional distribution.
+Soft constraint penalty~\citep{zhang2025decoupling} enforces energy conservation only on average, and therefore the produced samples do not match~$p_{\C}$.
+These results demonstrate that~CASAL enforces hard constraints while retaining enough exploration to correctly sample the conditional distribution.